Plant Care Cancer Weed

 Cancer Weed thrives in dry soil and should be watered sparingly.
 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Cancer Weed requires abundant, bright and direct light.
-Place it less than one foot from a window to ensure it receives enough light to survive šŖ.
-Select your region to see how the current weather in your area affects the placement in your home š”.
+Place it less than one foot from a window to ensure it receives enough light to survive 💪.
+Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Cancer Weed is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Cancer Weed is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Cancer Weed is not recommended for homes with children, cats, or dogs.

 Cancer Weed is native to Worldwide.